peemot/immich-export/README.md

 **A:** Ensure the script has permission to create and write to the configured output directory.

 ### Q: How to handle large photo libraries?
 **A:** The script automatically paginates processing and supports large photo libraries.
 Processing progress will be displayed in real-time.
+For testing, you can use `--max-assets` parameter to limit the number of processed assets.

+### Q: What is two-stage processing?
+**A:** Two-stage processing allows you to:
+1. First export all face recognition data to a JSON file (`--stage1-only`)
+2. Then generate XMP files from that JSON data (`--stage2-only`)

+This provides flexibility for workflows and allows you to review the exported data before generating XMP files.

+### Q: How to test the script with a small subset of photos?
+**A:** Use the `--max-assets` parameter to limit the number of assets processed, for example: `python export_face.py --max-assets 50` will only process 50 assets.

 ## 📄 License